 After driving a while, we didn’t encounter any animal.
 Until we finally saw another predator… the cheetah.
 These two cheetah’s had a fresh catch.
-It is not hard to find food for a Cheetah as they’re world’s fastest mammal.
+It is not hard to find food for a Cheetah as they’re the world’s fastest mammal.

 Another cheetah was resting in the shades.
 This cheetah one still looks young.
-It looks cute, but potentially deadly.
+It looks cute but potentially deadly.

 Another cheetah posing on this broken tree branch.

 As it was getting late.
 We were returning to the camp.
-During our drive back to the camp I spotted a masked weaver.
+During our drive back to the camp, I spotted a masked weaver.

 Additionally to the safari, you could visit a village of the Masai tribe.
 I decided to do this.
-For a small donation you’re allowed to visit the village and photograph the people.
+For a small donation, you’re allowed to visit the village and photograph the people.
 You may not expect this but nowadays, the village people have cellphones and charge them at the camps.

 As the night approaches, stars start to fill the sky.
-Thanks to natural habitat of Masai Mara without any light pollution.
+Thanks to the natural habitat of Masai Mara without any light pollution.
 I thought it was a great chance to try something new and try to photograph a star trail.
 The attempt was not as successful as I hoped.

 The last day at Masai Mara started with a short morning safari.
 As the sun rises, we found a lion patrolling the area to look for some tasty breakfast.